 The Grand Place of Brussels

 The Grand Place (Grote Markt) is an iconic cobbled town square surrounded by beautiful historical buildings.
-While constructed in different architecture styles, the unique blending coexists rather nicely and visually stunning.
+While constructed in different architectural styles, the unique blending coexists rather nicely and visually stunning.
 There is also a bi-annual event happening around Mid-August where a huge flower carpet will be displayed.
-But it’s unlikely for me to see that in person since I have never thought of visiting Europe during summer…
+But it’s unlikely for me to see that since I have never thought of visiting Europe during summer…

 Facing the Town Hall on the opposite side is the King’s House (Maison du Roi), although no king has ever lived there before.
 The building now houses Museum of the City of Brussels (Musee de la Ville de Bruxelles) where the original Mannekin Pis and his extensive wardrobe is kept.